vivek-tiwari-vt/vivek-tiwari-vt/README.md

 <br />

-Hi, I'm Vivek, a passionate self-taught Python Programmer and a Data Science Enthusiast from India. my passion for Data Science and Machine Learning lies with dreaming up ideas and making them come true with elegant Features.
+Hi, I'm Vivek, a passionate self-taught Python Programmer and a Data Science Enthusiast from India.
+My passion for Data Science and Machine Learning lies with dreaming up ideas and making them come true with elegant Features.
 I take great care in the experience, architecture, and code quality of the things I build.